-- An activity is work that is performed within a business process. - It can take some time to perform, and involves one or more resources from the organization. - It usually requires some type of input and produces some sort of output - An activity can be atomic (known also as a Task) or compound (non atomic, in the sense you can drill down to see another level of the process below). - The compound type of an Activity is called a Sub-Process.
+- An activity is work that is performed within a business process. - It can take some time to perform, and involves one or more resources from the organization. - It usually requires some type of input and produces some sort of output. - An activity can be atomic (known also as a task) or compound (non atomic, in the sense you can drill down to see another level of the process below). - A task is used when the work in the Process is not broken down to a finer level of detail. - The compound type of an Activity is called a sub-process.